stevemussmann/GTseqTools/README.md

 	- The remaining columns of the file can appear in any order.
 Columns containing genotype data should be contain locus names.
 	- Special columns need to be included for certain file formats (e.g., SNPPIT, Sequoia, etc.) These columns need to contain specific names in the header line (see explanations below in [File Conversion Input Details](#conversion)) and can appear as the columns either before or after the genotype data.
 	- You are encouraged to include the IFI score column from the [GTseq-Pipeline](https://github.com/GTseq/GTseq-Pipeline) output, but this is not required.
+- Genotype data should be encoded using the output format native to the [GTseq Pipeline](https://github.com/GTseq/GTseq-Pipeline).
+In other words:
+	- Only characters 'A', 'C', 'G', 'T', and '-' will be recognized as valid alleles.
+	- The alleles for a genotype should be concatenated per locus (e.g., genotype = `AA`, `AT`, etc.).
+	- Indel alleles should be coded as '-' (e.g., genotype = `A-`, `--`, etc.).
-- Alleles for a genotype should be concatenated per locus (e.g., AA, AT, etc.).
-A missing genotype for a locus should be recorded as '0'.
-This is the format output natively by the [GTseq-Pipeline](https://github.com/GTseq/GTseq-Pipeline)
+	- A missing genotype for a locus should be recorded as a single '0' (e.g., genotype = `0`).
+	- Sex ID loci can be coded as sex genotypes (e.g., `XX`, `XY`, etc.), but only if the `-d / --sexid` option is used since this option will strip these loci from the data file before any file conversions take place.

 If you are using the GTscore pipeline for genotyping, I have [forked a copy of this repository](https://github.com/stevemussmann/GTscore) and included my [transposeDataGTscore.pl](https://github.com/stevemussmann/GTscore/blob/master/transposeDataGTscore.pl) script which will mostly transform the GTscore genotype outputs to a format compatible with this conversion program.
 Just add the 'Population ID' column and any optional columns, then save the file in .csv or .xlsx format.
 Make sure the worksheet is titled 'Final Genotypes' if using .xlsx format.